tophertimzen/tophertimzen.github.io/_posts/2016-01-05-holidayHack.md

 I am confident there a ton more Easter eggs that I missed and cannot wait to see what others found!

-January 12th, 2016: I recieved [Super Honorable Mention](https://holidayhackchallenge.com/winning-entry.html) for my write-up!
+January 12th, 2016: I received [Super Honorable Mention](https://holidayhackchallenge.com/winning-entry.html) for my write-up!
 Thanks Counter Hack!

 #Other Write-ups